Actindo-AG/Documentation/Tradebyte/Integration/01_ManageTradebyteConnection.md

 # Manage the Tradebyte connection

-To establish a connection to a Tradebyte shop, there are several particularities to consider.
+To establish a connection to a Tradebyte account, there are several particularities to consider.
 Therefore, the creation and the configuration of the Tradebyte connection are described in detail below.

 ## Create a Tradebyte connection

-Create the connection to a Tradebyte shop using the Tradebyte driver.
+Create the connection to a Tradebyte account using the Tradebyte driver.
 Further settings can only be configured after the connection has been established.

 All necessary credentials and information to establish the connection are provided by Tradebyte when an account has been created in Tradebyte.